GEMS-2

 A 12x10mm oval Lightning Ridge opal triplet (left; such triplets consist of a very thin slice of natural opal sandwiched between a dark rigid backing (eg, of ironstone, the natural opal matrix) and a clear quartz cap, and an 18x13mm oval mosaic opal triplet (right; the middle layer consists of small pieces of sliced opal glued to the backing); both show the opal's characteristic flashes of color

 Another distinctive type of opal, fire opal, generally shows no play of color, but diffraction produces an intense uniform color in the stone, usually bright yellow to dark reddish-orange, or even cherry red.
 Although most are milky and turbid, fire opals of the best quality are clear, transparent, and can be faceted.
-The result of ancient volcanic activity, most fire opals come frome Mexico, which produces yellow-orange to red colored gems, and Brazil, which produces mostly bright yellows, but significant deposits are also found in Guatemala, the United States, and Australia.
+The result of ancient volcanic activity, most fire opals come frome Mexico, which produces yellow-orange to red colored gems, and Brazil, which produces mostly bright yellows, but significant deposits are also found in Guatemala, the western United States, and Australia.

 A pair of 0.5ct 6mm round diamond cut Mexican fire opals (left) in gold leverbacks, and a 3.0ct cherry fire opal (right) from a new find in eastern Oregon.

 The feldspar group has at least 40 mineral members, although only nine are common; these few, however, make up over 50% of the Earth's crust.
-The group is divided into the isostructural plagioclase minerals, with the general formula sodium calcium aluminum silicate - (Na,Ca)Al(1-2)Si(3-2)O8 (the more Ca, the more Al, the less Si), and the K-spars (potassium feldspars), structural polymorphs of potassium aluminum silicate - KAlSi3O8.
+The group is divided into the isostructural plagioclase minerals, with the general formula sodium calcium aluminum silicate - (Na,Ca)Al(1-2)Si(3-2)O8 (the more Ca, the more Al and the less Si), and the K-spars (potassium feldspars), structural polymorphs of potassium aluminum silicate - KAlSi3O8.
 Two plagioclase members can provide gemstones - sodium-rich oligoclase (Na=90-70%, Ca=10-30%), more commonly known as sunstone, and calcium-rich labradorite (Ca=50-70%, Na=50-30%).
 Among the K-spars, the minerals microcline and orthoclase provide the gemstones known as amazonite and moonstone, respectively.

 Labradorite, found on its namesake peninsula, in Madagascar, Australia, Russia, Finland, and the US, is normally a dark, dull looking mineral until viewed from the proper angle, at which point a play of light called "schiller", or "labradorescence", appears on its surface, as in the 25x18mm oval cabochon below (left).
 The color displayed can range from yellows and oranges thru greens to blues and violets; and some unusual specimens display many colors simultaneously, as in the 25x18mm oval cab (center) and the freeform cab of Spectrolite (right), a particularly high grade of labradorite found in Finland.
-The colors are produced by refraction of light from the stone's internal lamellar structure, formed when chemical mixtures of closely related feldspars that are compatible at high temperatures separate out in layers as the solution cools to form the stone.
+The colors are produced by refraction of light from the stone's internal lamellar structure, formed when chemical mixtures of closely related feldspars that are compatible at high temperatures separate out into layers as the solution cools to form the stone.

 Sunstone (sometimes called aventurine feldspar), an orange to reddish-brown mineral, also displays schiller, or "aventurescence", most often originating from inclusions of hematite or goethite; found mainly in India, Norway, Canada, Russia, and the US, it is usually cut as cabochons.
 However, in rare instances sunstones can be transparent, and an unusual material from southeastern Oregon that also contains included platelets of copper comes in a wide range of colors, from colorless through pale yellow, red, and green to deep blue.
 And recently, another Oregon deposit with an extremely high copper content (ca 200 ppm) was found that produces deep orange-red stones like this 0.85ct 7x5mm emerald cut beauty.